Salesforce Validation Rules: 20 Real-World Examples Every Admin Should Know

 Error: "First and Last Name are required for Person Accounts."

-20. Internal cases can't have customer-facing fields filled
+20. Internal cases cannot have customer-facing fields filled

 AND(